RS Media

-The RS Media is another product in WowWee's line of biomorphic robots, based on a walking system designed by Mark Tilden.
-The RS Media uses basically the same body as the Robosapien V2, but a different brain based on a Linux kernel.
-As the name implies, the RS Media's focus is on multimedia capabilities, including the ability to record and playback audio, pictures and video. he retains and builds upon the Robosapien V2's sensor array and programmability.
+The RS Media is a product in WowWee's line of biomorphic robots, based on a walking system designed by Mark Tilden.
+The RS Media's body is based on the Robosapien V2, but its software is based on a Linux kernel.
+As the name implies, the RS Media's focus is on multimedia capabilities, including the ability to record and playback audio, pictures and video.
+It has a similar sensor array and programmability to the Robosapien V2.